In this post, I described The Green Light Reflex. When this reflex becomes habituated, it can often cause back pain, particularly in the low back.

 So what can we do about it?
 Well in truth the solution is quite simple.
 We must RELEARN optimal control of all the muscles of the back of the body.
 When we relearn proper control we will have the ability to relax and lengthen these muscles to their full and proper resting length.
 When this has been achieved pain is reduced or eliminated and movement quality improves.

 How do we relearn proper control of these muscles?
 We pandiculate them using safe simple Somatics Exercises or through a series of Hands On Clinical Somatic Lessons.
-If you would like to learn how to release and relax all the muscles of the Green Light Reflex for a looser more comfortable back and freer movement, get in touch here.
+If you would like to learn how to release and relax all the muscles of the Green Light Reflex for a looser more comfortable back and freer movement, try one of my online classes here.